Emilie Schindler: Legacy

 Schindler was honored by several Jewish organizations for her efforts during World War II.
-In May 1994, she and her husband received the Righteous Among the Nations award from Yad Vashem, along with Miep Gies, the woman who hid Anne Frank and her family in the Netherlands during the war.
+In May 1994, she and her husband received the title Righteous Among the Nations from Yad Vashem, along with Miep Gies, the woman who hid Anne Frank and her family in the Netherlands during the war.
 In 1995, she was decorated with the Order of May, the highest honor given to foreigners who are not heads of state in Argentina.
 Her life inspired Erika Rosenberg's book Where Light and Shadow Meet, first published in Spanish in 1992 and later made available in English and German translations.

-She appears in the Thomas Keneally novel Schindler's Ark and the 1993 film based on it, Schindler's List, in which she is played by Caroline Goodall.
+She appears in the Thomas Keneally novel Schindler's Ark.

 She is the subject of the opera Frau Schindler by composer Thomas Morse, which premiered in 2017 at the Gärtnerplatz Theater in Munich.
 The following year a new production of the opera, directed by Vladimir Alenikov, was produced at the Stanislavsky Nemirovich-Danchenko Theatre for their hundredth anniversary season.